-Object identifier ModeDisablingDependency Object informa- tion Dependency between modes and disabling of RTEEvents .
-Description The ModeDisablingDependency describes the mode disabling of an RTEEvent as a trigger for a runnable.
+Object identifier ModeDisablingDependency Object informa- Dependency between modes and disabling of RTEEvents . tion The ModeDisablingDependency describes the mode disabling of Description an RTEEvent as a trigger for a runnable.
 It belongs to an RTEEvent and requires a reference dependentOnMode to the instance of a Mod- eDeclaration which shall result in the disabling.
-Rationale The existence of a ModeDisablingDependency shall prevent the RTE to start a runnable by the corresponding event in the referenced mode Template meta- model path M2::AUTOSAR Templates::SWComponentTemplate::ModeDeclaration ::ModeDisablingDependency Required by rte_sws_2503, rte_sws_2661, rte_sws_2663 Contract phase No
+Rationale The existence of a ModeDisablingDependency shall prevent the RTE nalionale to start a runnable by the corresponding event in the referenced mode Template meta- M2::AUTOSAR Templates::SWComponentTemplate::ModeDeclaration model path ::ModeDisablingDependency Required by rte_sws_2503, rte_sws_2661, rte_sws_2663 Contract phase No